gammaliu/tagme/README.md

-Even if the live demo of TAGME that is available at https://services.d4science.org/web/tagme/documentation has been queried more than 100 millions of times and has been able to handle thousands of queries per minute without any issue (hence proving a certain stability), this code has still to be considered an academic prototype: it is the result of several refinement iterations and multiple researchers have put their hands on the code with a "trial and error" approach.
+Even if the live demo of TAGME that is available at https://services.d4science.org/web/tagme/documentation has been queried more than 400 millions of times since its introduction in 2011, and has been able to handle thousands of queries per minute without any issue (hence proving a certain stability), this code has still to be considered an academic prototype: it is the result of several refinement iterations and multiple researchers have put their hands on the code with a "trial and error" approach.

 For this reason, it is not meant be used in production environments or critical applications.
 As stated in the license, the software is distributed